Matt O'Sullivan

 Matthew Anthony O'Sullivan (born 11 December 1978) is an Australian politician.
-He has been a Liberal Party of Australia member of the Australian Senate since 2019.
+He has been a Senator for Western Australia since 2019, representing the Liberal Party of Australia.

 Early life

 O'Sullivan was born on 11 December 1978 in Mount Lawley, Western Australia.
 He completed a TAFE certificate in electronics and communications at Midland and subsequently worked as an electronic technician with fleet management provider TerraVision from 1996 to 1999.
 In his maiden speech to parliament he stated that he had installed the passenger information system for the Perth Central Area Transit (CAT) bus network.

 O'Sullivan worked as a Christian youth leader from 2000 to 2007, initially with the Perth Christian Life Centre and then with Garden City Christian Church.
 He was later associated with the evangelical Nations Church.
 O'Sullivan began working for mining billionaire Andrew Forrest's Minderoo Foundation in 2008, and at the time of his election was chief operating officer of Forrest's indigenous youth employment scheme GenerationOne.